rmaguiar/hugo-theme-color-your-world/README.md

 ### Accent color

-By default, there are 12 accent colors distributed into pairs.
+By default, there are 2 accent colors plus 10 on the `exampleSite`, distributed into pairs.

 You can change the default mode and accent colors in the config: